vmakhin/ERT_tasks/Assessment_Coordinate_Transformation/README.md

 To transform GIS to the radar coordinates I created two functions in C: GIS2Radar.c and RtoG.c

-Using the required parameters (Initial: Wallops Islands, lat: 37N, long: 75W)
+we can calculate coordinates of the transformation from GIS to radar and radar to GIS using the required parameters (Initial: Wallops Islands, lat: 37N, long: 75W)

-Final: Puerto Rico, lat: long: 18N, 66W)) we can calculate coordinates transformation from GIS to radar and radar to GIS
+Final: Puerto Rico, lat: long: 18N, 66W))

 #### I created Makefile to compile, link and test both functions GIS2Radar and RtoG using two test programs: test_GIS2Radar.c and test_RtoG.c